 Do you ever feel intimidated by all the blogging terms around the internet?
 Have you ever tried to follow a blogging tutorial to attempt to make your blog more awesome than it already is, but then gave up because it got too technical?

 Trust me, I have shut more than one article just because of that.
 Like I don’t have time to learn all that!
-I just want to know what to do make my book blog better without having to get a PhD on blogging.
-Are you with me or is it just me?Do you ever feel intimidated by all the blogging jargon?
-Here is a glossary for all those pesky blogging terms in relation to the #bookblogging world.
+I just want to know what to do make my blog better without having to get a PhD on blogging.
+Are you with me or is it just me?Do you ever feel intimidated by all the blogging terms?
+This post will help you understand them, even if you are a non techie.
 Click To Tweet

 Blogging terms you have to know

 If you are like me, your girl is here to save your butt.
-I put together a glossary for all those pesky blogging terms and relate it to the book blogging world just for you all.
-I will be back with more on what to do with them soon!
+I put together a glossary for all those pesky blogging terms so that you don’t have to search anymore.
+And it is beginner friendly, so fret not.

 As the name suggests, SEO techniques help the search engine AKA Google (or whatever you are using) to find our website.